RottenThunder/Project-Ember/README.md

 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

 ### Day 8 (22/10/2021)
-- Commit "Event System and Proper Window Class"
-    - Created an Event System to handle events (such as the window resizing and whether a certain key on a keyboard is pressed)
-    - Implemented a proper Window Class so making a window on different platforms shouldn't be too hard
-    - Note: Events actually do not take effect, so the window does not close when the user presses the close button.
-A quick fix for this is to close the console window instead
 - Commit "All Events are Dispatching!"
     - All Events are now dispatching, so the window actually closes now